ethancheez/ethancheez.github.io/projects/project-2.md

   - Engineering
   - Arduino
   - C
-summary: A sophomore design project completed for EE 296.
+summary: A sophomore design group project completed for EE 296.
 It is designed to improve the security of rooms and buildings.
 ---
 <p align="center">
   <img src="../images/ee296-door-front.png" width="40%" height="40%" />